R0GGER/docker-wsusoffline/README.md

 # WSUS Offline Update

 Using "WSUS Offline Update", you can update any computer running Microsoft Windows and Office safely, quickly and without an Internet connection.
-It runs every morning at 04:00 o'clock.
+By default it runs twice a day @ 12:00 and 00.00 o'clock, but if you prefer your own timetable change the CRON environment variable.

 -----------
 ### Auto update